Daiki0613/Chess-Game/README.md

-# Chess-AI
+# Chess-Game
-Python project to create a chess AI
+Python project to create a chess game
 WIP